nvim-neo-tree/neo-tree.nvim/CONTRIBUTING.md

 I prefer `local name = function()` over `local function name()`, just to be consistant with the `M.name = function()` exports.

+### StyLua

+We use (StyLua)[https://github.com/JohnnyMorganz/StyLua] to enforce consistency in code.
+You should install it on your local machine.
+PRs will be checked with this tool.

 ## Commit Messages

 We use **semantic**, aka **conventional** commit messages.
 The official guide